-Here’s the quick summary: If we want to understand students’ social and emotional competencies and how much progress we are making in helping students develop these skills, we need to use data.
+So, what about HEART skills?
+It is possible to generate and use SEL data to inform students’ growth and teachers’ instruction?
+Here’s the quick summary: If we want to understand students’ social and emotional skills and how much progress we are making in helping them learn and apply these skills, we need to use data.
 Otherwise, how would you know that what you’re doing is working?
 Or that you are meeting students’ needs?

 In an earlier post, I discussed how SEL cannot be solely focused on teaching social and emotional competencies once a week; SEL should be part of the school fabric (from the way teachers greet students in the morning, to the procedures for handling student misbehavior), and it should incorporate SEL data that helps school teams improve instruction and the learning environment at the school.
 Dr. Denham, Psychology Professor and member of the research advisory group at CASEL, explains that a well-designed SEL initiative includes clear goals and benchmarks (i.e. SEL standards), and tools for universal and targeted screening and progress monitoring.
 Let’s look at these two elements in more detail.